oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/hostpipes/README.md

 #### Blocking Write

-The host pipe write interface writes a single element of type datatape to the host pipe.
+The host pipe write interface writes a single element of the given datatape (`int` in the examples below) to the host pipe.
 On the host side, this class method takes a SYCL device queue argument as its first argument, and the element being written as its second argument.

 ```c++
 queue q(...);